CampusVH/cvh-camera/README.md

   The path can either be absolute or relative to the config file but must not start with a tilde.

   If this property is emitted or an empty string is provided, the notify feature will not be used.

+* `janusURL`: The url of the janus server.
+Defaults to `http://localhost:8088/janus`.
+  Note that by default `/janus` has to be appended to the url.

+* `janusRoom`: The janus room which will be used.
+Make sure that the room is unique and not used for anything else, as the server will destroy it on startup to create a new room.
+Defaults to `1000`.

+* `janusRoomSecret`: The secret used by the janus room.
+This is required to make severe request regarding the room like destroying it.
+Make sure that this is a long arbitrary string.
+Defaults to `default`.

+* `janusRoomPin`: The pin required to join the room as a viewer or sender.
+Defaults to no pin (empty string).

+* `janusBitrate`: The default bitrate with which a camera feed is transmitted by Janus.
+  Defaults to `128000`.

 ## Stdin-Interface